jessonfoo/p001/week_2/readme.md

 ## Submitting your work

 You need to submit your work through a google form (to be released) by Sunday at 11:59pm.
-Expect to submit your links for each of the following:
+Expect to submit your links for each challenge above.
+You should be able to find each of them in [GitHub Gists](https://gist.github.com).

-- Code Combat challenge gist
-- Javascript Variables and Objects challenge gist
-- Manipulating JavaScript Objects challenge gist
-- Your own Code Combat Mission gist
-- Group Project challenge Gist
-- Links to your Technical and Cultural Blogs
-- GPS 1.1 Gist

 <!-- [this Google form](https://docs.google.com/forms/d/1tk8OPLHVYm8NLqiw5FSgh6WPM5AUUL20pYVffrcFbr4/viewform) -->